 Join us on Saturday, December 13 for a celebratory reading and reception at Open Book.

 Reading at 6:30pm, reception and signing to follow

 The twenty-fourth in MCBA’s perennial Winter Book series celebrating the handmade book, The War Between the Water and the Road is a modern parable regarding justice through the eyes of a young boy, full of cautionary tales, humor and elements of fantasy.

 Author William Alexander studied theatre and folklore at Oberlin College and English at the University of Vermont.
 He currently lives, writes, and teaches in Minneapolis.
 His short stories have been published in numerous magazines and anthologies; his debut novel, Goblin Secrets, received the 2012 National Book Award for Young People’s Literature.

 The War Between the Water and the Road will be published in Standard and Deluxe editions.
-Production will be directed by Sara R. Parr, with master printer Todd Thyberg, master binder Jana Pullman, interns, and other members of the MCBA artist community.
+The production team includes master printer Todd Thyberg, master binder Jana Pullman, interns, and other members of the MCBA artist community.

 The artistry, sumptuous materials and craftsmanship of each Winter Book makes it an avidly collected series, included in museum and rare book library collections across the country and around the world.
 Additional details and ordering information will be available in late fall.

 Minnesota Center for Book Arts wishes to thank Wet Paint Inc. and Smart Set Inc. for their generous support.